Brandon-short/Brandon-short.github.io/ccna.md

     - protocol independent multicast
       - a type of multicast routing protocol
       - PIM dense mode
-      - inital multicast traffic gets flooded and then pruned and could be every 3 min.
+      - initial multicast traffic gets flooded and then pruned and could be every 3 min.
       - PIM sparse mode
         - a shared distribution tree
         - you set a router as a rendezvous point